General event terms and conditions

 § 2 Event services

-(1) By registering on the respective event website, i.e. concluding the participation agreement, the contracting party acquires for all the individuals named on the registration form the right to participate in the event in accordance with the current T&C and the applicable regulation provided the appropriate declarations of liability have been submitted.
+(1) By registering on the registration portal, i.e. concluding the participation agreement, the contracting party acquires for all the individuals named on the registration form the right to participate in the event in accordance with the current T&C and the applicable regulation provided the appropriate declarations of liability have been submitted.

-(2) The respective event services are described on the relevant event site.
-After registering on the event website the contracting party receives a confirmation of registration, in which all the booked event services are summarised again.
+(2) The event services are described on the relevant event site.
+After registering on the registration portal the contracting party receives a confirmation of registration, in which all the booked event services are summarised again.

 (3) The events in question are open-air events, which are exposed to the elements (weather conditions, etc.).
 The contracting party acknowledges that the organiser cannot always influence circumstances locally and the organiser reserves the right to make adjustments to the contractual services for legitimate reasons (e.g. routing) while taking account of participants’ interests in the best possible way.